CodeHerUniverse/Purrs-R-Us/README.md

   1. **Only show results for the latest month**
   1. **Sum of Sales is for ALL items bought in that time period**
   1. **An additional column displays the type of item the customer spends most money on, and what percentage of their overall spend that category makes up.**

+  *Solution:*

 + A view was created that provides all of the above parameters.

 **The Shelter part of the business still has some furbabies to be adopted.
-In light of this, the Marketing team is going to lauch a targeted campaign to try and persuade customers who haven't adopted to adopt some of our kitties.
+In light of this, the Marketing team is going to lauch targeted campaigns to try and persuade customers who haven't chosen to adopt some of our kitties.
 The first thing to do is to understand our kitties that haven't been adopted.
 Fur colour is a well known factor that sways some people when choosing to adopt one cat v.s. another so let's extract some facts on our own kitties.
 Within the adopted and non-adopted population of our shelter, what is the colour most present in each sub-set?**

+*Solution:*

 +  The developed code finds the most present colour within each sub-set, and divide it by the overall count of cats in that sub-set giving us the percentage of most frequent colour within the adopted and non-adopted groups.
 The output will be two statements describing the percentages.

 **After obtaining the cat fur colours statistics within each group (adopted and non-adopted), the team wants to find out if Average age within a breed makes a difference.**

+*Solution:*

 + Two queries were developed to verify this information.
-No trend were observed.
+No trends were observed.

-**The Marketing team is confident that the basis for the campaign targeting customers with no adopted cats should be to promote cats that have black fur, as these are the highest group within the Non-Adopted sub-set.
-So need the details of any customers that have and haven't adopted.**
+**The Marketing team is confident that the basis for the campaign targeting customers with no adopted cats should be to promote cats that have black fur, as these for the highest group within the Non-Adopted sub-set.
+So we need the details of any customers that have and haven't adopted.**

+*Solution:*

 + A series of queries were developed to provide the Marketing team with:
   + A list of Customer Names that have adopted, and their Cat's names.
   + A list of Least to Most sold items to date.
   + A joint list of Customer names that haven't adopted, along with a joint list of cats that haven't been adopted.

 + For the Adopted Campaign:
   + A list was provided of Customer Names that have adopted, as well as the names of their cats.
-  + A list of Least to Most sold items to date was provided, whose top 3 includes items that fall under the "Toys" and "Food" Categories.
+  + A list of Least to Most sold items to date was provided, whose top 3 include items that fall under the "Toys" and "Food" Categories (promotions are only available for these type of items).
-  + In light of this information, the Marketing team is going to release an email campaign, which will promote Catnip Puzze & the Healthy Nibbles products to the Customers that have adopted cats, highlighting the existing promotions that they are eligible for, and how they apply to these two items.
-The email will also address the customer including the name of their adopted cats, for a higher chance of engagement.
+  + In light of this information, the Marketing team is going to release an email campaign, which will promote Catnip Puzzle & the Healthy Nibbles products to the Customers that have adopted cats, highlighting the existing promotions that they are eligible for, and how they apply to these two items.
+The email will also address the customer including the name of their adopted cat(s), for a higher chance of engagement.

 + For the Non Adopted Campaign:
-  + A multi-channel campaign is going to be launched using meme culture to promote the idea of adopting a Black Cat (for examplem, *"You stare into the void, and the void wants Chicken"*)
+  + A multi-channel campaign is going to be launched using meme culture to promote the idea of adopting a Black Cat (for example, *"You stare into the void, and the void wants Chicken"*)
   + A print campaign in store, which will display the images and names of the non-adopted cats.

 **Unexpectedly, there has been a recall on a product issued by Fluffy & Co, the "Scratchy Pole".
 In light of this information, we need to identify which customers purchased this item, and when, so we can reach out to inform them and issue refunds.**

+*Solution:*

 + An SQL query retrieves this data, which includes the date the order was placed, who was the Customer, and their contact details.

 **Edgar Adams has reached out to the store informing us that he is moving to Spain, and therefore doesn't want to be contacted about promotions or marketing campaigns, however he still might buy some treats for his mum's cat when he comes to visit, so he just wants his contact details removed from the database.**

+*Solution:*

 + A procedure was developed that allows a user to remove the contact details of a Customer without accessing the full table, so the contact details of the remaining Customers are protected.
-+ An additional query was built that checks if a Customer on the customer table has contact details in the customer_contact table.
++ An additional query was built that checks if a Customer present in the customer table has contact details in the customer_contact table.
 The query returns a list of names.